ChocolateCloud/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

     Intel ISA-L stands for Intel Intelligent Storage Acceleration Library.
 ISA-L is a collection of optimized low-level functions used primarily in storage applications.
 It includes a fast block Reed-Solomon type erasure codes optimized for Intel AVX and AVX2 instruction sets.
     HDFS EC can leverage this open-source library to accelerate encoding and decoding calculation.
 ISA-L supports most of major operating systems, including Linux and Windows.
 By default, ISA-L is not enabled in HDFS.

+*  **ChocolateCloud-RS**
+    ChocolateCloud-RS is Chocolate Cloud's Reed-Solomon plugin for HDFS EC which can accelerate the encoding and decoding process.
+It leverages hardware acceleration by using low level SSSE3 instructions.
+    ChocolateCloud-RS supports Linux and Windows.
+It is not enabled in HDFS by default.

 Deployment
 ----------